Projectile Jargon

 Insecurity and the Desire to Impress

 Individuals who feel insecure or unsure of themselves may gravitate towards jargon as a way to project confidence or competence.
-Using buzzwords can create an illusion of knowledge or sophistication.
+Using buzzwords can create an illusion of knowledge or sophistication, like wearing a power suit to hide a lack of experience.

 Obfuscation as a Shield